Sylius/CustomerReorderPlugin/README.md

 ## Business value

 The plugin allows Customer to reorder any Order that has already been placed.
-Once a Reorder button is clicked, a new cart filled with items taken from previously placed order is created.
-If for some reason Reorder can't be fulfilled completely, the Customer is informed about every circumstances that have affected the Order (i. e. promotion being no longer available or differences in item's prices).
+Once a Reorder button is clicked, a new cart filled with items taken from a previously placed order is created.
+If for some reason Reorder can't be fulfilled completely, the Customer is informed about every circumstance that have affected the Order (i. e. promotion being no longer available or differences in item's prices).

-Once Reorder process is completed, the newly created Order is listed in the history just like any other Orders.
+Once the Reorder process is completed, the newly created Order is listed in the history just like any other Orders.

 ## Installation